Lead Holistic Therapist

 He has trained with Dr. Milton Erickson, the father of medical hypnosis, and gained training and experience in Spiritual Healing and Paranormal Phenomena from experts in the field.
 Sedlock is certified in Clinical Hypnosis and has conducted both group and individual sessions in weight loss, smoking cessation, pain management, confidence and assertiveness building, plus medical and spiritual healing.
 His consideration as an expert in the area of Paranormal Phenomena enables him to incorporate spirituality into the Holistic approach of healing.
 And, as a member of the Medical Staff of Highlands Hospital, Adam has the opportunity to use Holistic Psychology in the medical and community setting as well.

 Advisory Board, Doctor of Osteopathic Medicine

-Dr. Thompson-Olson's specialty is reversing disease through diet, exercise and lifestyle changes while empowering her patients to take charge of their healthand work as a team with their physician.
-There are healing powers of proper nutrition in almost all disease processes and she believes that eating for health can be pleasurable; we just need to learn to eat in a way that serves our body.
+Currently, she is employed by the University of Pittsburgh Medical Center and has a full-time integrative family medicine practice, seeing infants through the end of life using a natural approach to healthcare.
+Dr. Thompson-Olson's specialty is reversing disease through diet, exercise and lifestyle changes while empowering her patients to take charge of their health and work as a team with their physician.
+There are healing powers of proper nutrition in almost all disease processes and she believes that eating for health can be pleasurable.
+We just need to learn to eat in a way that serves our body.